daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 **<i class="ion-cube"></i>Classes**

 ES6 classes are nothing more than a syntactic sugar over the existing prototype-based inheritance in JavaScript.
-As long as you remember that fact, the new `class` keyword will not seem like a foreign concept.
+As long as you remember that fact, the `class` keyword will not seem like a foreign concept to you.

 ```js
 // ES6